bvr/bvr.github.io/_posts/2010-11-06-term-readline.md

 auto-completion.
 Traversal along the line and history worked fine, but I could not make it react on **Tab** at all.

-Finally runned my script with [Devel::Trace]() turned on and in its lenghty output found this part:
+Finally runned my script with [Devel::Trace](http://search.cpan.org/perldoc?Devel%3A%3ATrace) turned on and in its lenghty output I found this part:

 {% highlight bash %}
 >> C:/Perl/lib/Term/ReadLine/readline.pm:1536:     if ($dumb_term) {
 >> C:/Perl/lib/Term/ReadLine/readline.pm:1537: 	return readline_dumb;
 {% endhighlight %}

-Quick inspection of readline_dumb revealed, that apart of printing the prompt it simplifies its job to just calling `get_line` that look like this.
+It looks like it is using some dumb terminal for some reason.
+Quick inspection of `readline_dumb` revealed, that apart of printing the prompt it simplifies its job to just calling `get_line` that look like this.

 {% highlight perl %}
 sub get_line {